-Upon returning from overseas Corporal Cano reported for duty to Marine Wing Communications Squadron 38, 3rd Marine Aircraft Wing, MCAS Miramar, California.
+Upon returning from overseas Corporal Cano reported for duty to Marine Wing Communications Squadron 38 (MWCS-38), 3rd Marine Aircraft Wing, MCAS Miramar, California.
 In August of 2004, Corporal Cano was deployed to Iraq in support of Operation Iraqi Freedom-2 where he served as a switchboard operator.
-In August of 2005, Corporal Cano was promoted to the rank of Sergeant and deployed to Iraq for the second time with Marine Wing Communications Squadron 38 as the Squadron Switching Chief.
+In August of 2005, Corporal Cano was promoted to the rank of Sergeant and deployed to Iraq for the second time with MWCS-38 as the Squadron Switching Chief.
 Sergeant Cano retuned from Iraq only to leave again for the third deployment to Iraq and retuned in February 2007.

 After returning from three consecutive tours in Iraq, Sergeant Cano requested and received orders to Drill Instructor School class 4-07.
 Upon Completion of Drill Instructor School he was assigned to 1st Battalion, Charlie Co. where he served as Drill Instructor and Senior Drill Instructor.
-While serving as an Experienced Drill Instructor, Sergeant Cano was selected as the 1st Recruit Training battalion representative for Meritorious Staff Sergeant in March 2009.
-Sergeant Cano was meritoriously promoted to his current rank on July 2, 2009.
+While serving as a Drill Instructor, Sergeant Cano was selected as the 1st Recruit Training battalion representative for meritorious Staff Sergeant in March 2009.
+Sergeant Cano was meritoriously promoted on July 2, 2009.
 Staff Sergeant Cano was then transferred to Receiving Company where he served as the Chief Drill Instructor.

-In September 2010, Staff Sergeant Cano was transferred to 1st Light Armored Reconnaissance battalion, 1st Marine Division, Camp Pendleton CA., to serve as the battalion telecommunications systems chief.
+In September 2010, Staff Sergeant Cano was transferred to 1st Light Armored Reconnaissance Battalion, 1st Marine Division, Camp Pendleton CA., to serve as the Battalion Telecommunication Systems Chief.
 In October 2011, Staff Sergeant Cano was deployed to Helmand Province, Afghanistan in support of Operation Enduring Freedom.
-In addition to battalion telecommunications systems chief, Staff Sergeant Cano simultaneously held the billets of S6 platoon sergeant, battalion EKMS manager, and battalion uniformed victim advocate.
+In addition to his duties, Staff Sergeant Cano simultaneously held the billets of Platoon Sergeant, Battalion EKMS Manager, and Battalion Uniformed Victim Advocate.

-In September 2013, Staff Sergeant Cano was transferred to Communications Company, Headquarters Battalion, 3rd Marine Division, Okinawa, Japan to serve as telecommunications systems chief and EKMS local element manager.
-While in Okinawa Staff Sergeant Cano deployed to Thailand in support of exercise Cobra Gold.
+In September 2013, Staff Sergeant Cano was transferred to Communications Company, Headquarters Battalion, 3rd Marine Division, Okinawa, Japan to serve as Telecommunication Systems Chief and EKMS Local Element Manager.
+While in Okinawa, Staff Sergeant Cano deployed to Thailand in support of exercise Cobra Gold.